-Falcon's Common Shares are traded on the TSX Venture Exchange (symbol: FO.V); AIM, the market operated by the London Stock Exchange (symbol: FOG) and Euronext Growth, a market regulated by the Irish Stock Exchange pls, trading as Euronext Dublin (symbol: FAC).
+Falcon's Common Shares are traded on the TSX Venture Exchange (symbol: FO.V) and AIM, the market operated by the London Stock Exchange (symbol: FOG).
 These stock exchanges have the right to suspend the trading of a given security if the issuer of the security fails to comply with the regulations of that exchange (such as for example to obey the disclosure rules), or if suspension is necessary to protect the interest of market participants, or if the orderly functioning of the market is temporarily endangered.
 There can be no assurance that trading in the Common Shares will not be suspended.
 A suspension of trading could adversely affect the trading price of the Common Shares.